Skip to main content

 Transferring personal information overseas

-Several Crisis contracted suppliers store information outside the EU.
-For example, when you fill in a campaigning data capture form on our website, the data is then transferred securely to our overseas contractors in either the USA or Canada for processing.
+Some of our contracted suppliers store information outside the EU.
+For example, when users fill out campaigning data capture form on our website, the data is then transferred securely to our overseas contractors in either the USA or Canada, or India for processing.

-The EU has published a partial 'finding of adequacy' for Canada which does not include not-for profits.
-So, we use contracts to lawfully transfer information to our processor.
-We ensure that information is secure when being transferred and when stored with the supplier.
+The EU has published a partial 'finding of adequacy' for Canada which does not include not-for-profit organisations.
+To ensure compliance, we utilise contracts and the ICO’s International Data Transfer Agreement to lawfully transfer information to our processors.
+We maintain stringent security measures to safeguard data during transmission and storage with our suppliers.

-Our new supporter database (scheduled for 23/24) will be hosted by Microsoft Azure in the EU.
-When we contract a third party to process data for us, we ensure only the highest standards are in place as part of our procurement processes.
+Our upcoming supporter database, scheduled for deployment in 2025, will be hosted by Microsoft Azure within the EU region.
+When engaging third parties for data processing, we prioritize the implementation of the highest standards as part of our procurement processes.

-And in the unlikely event of a security breach compromising our protection of personal information we will take immediate action and tell you about it.
+In the unlikely event of a security breach compromising our protection of personal information, we will take immediate action and inform affected individuals.
+Additionally, the destination country provides adequate protection for individual’s data and appropriate safeguards are in place.

 Your marketing and communication preferences